mu-ski/muski-vml/README.md

-# Muze
+# Muze (Back-end)

 Muze is an AI/LLM-driven music discovery and recommendation service.

 ![demo](https://github.com/n42r/virtmulib/blob/main/docs/screen-capture.gif?raw=true)

-It was a prototype to test the limit of LLM/AI-driven music recommendation and explore whether I want to dive deeper in that direction in a more serious direction.
-I ended up deciding to follow a different direction in music recommendation and discovery.
-It was also an opportunity for me to explore the Clean / Hexagonal modular monolith architectural pattern (see below).
-I also wanted to experiment with recent python tools such as Pydantic.
+This is part of a larger web-based / mobile service that I was planning on, it contains the core functionality accessible from the CLI.
+I built it to test the limit of LLM/AI-driven music recommendation and explore whether I want to dive deeper in this direction.
+I ended up deciding to follow a different route in music recommendation and discovery (human/social-driven).
+It was also an opportunity for me to explore the Clean / Hexagonal / modular monolith architecture (see below).
+I also wanted to experiment with recently revamped python tools such as Pydantic 2 and so on.

-Overall, I think this project might be interesting to those who want to build AI-driven music recommendation.
-Sadly, I am not hosting it anymore due to LLM hosting costs being too high for an aborted project.
+Overall, I think this project might be interesting to anyone who wants to build an AI-driven music recommendation.
+I am not hosting it anymore due to LLM hosting costs being too high for an aborted project.

 ## Architecture

-In addition, I also wanted to explore the [Clean / Hexagonal](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) architectural pattern in this project, so I followed that style here although the size of the project is very small to warrant that.
+I wanted to explore the [Clean / Hexagonal](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) architectural pattern in this project, so I followed that style here although the size of the project is very small to warrant that.
 Below are the main components in the architecture:

 ![architecture](https://github.com/n42r/virtmulib/blob/main/docs/arch.drawio.svg?raw=true)